-- 1. Construct the requirements model for an Information system. - 2.
-Specify the dynamic behavior of the system. - 3.
-Specify the control and operation specifications of an information system. - 4.
-Design and model a system using design patterns.

-5. Implement and manage a software project using Object Oriented modeling concepts.
+- develop the requirements model through behavioral model and specify the dynamic behavior of the system. - 2. design interaction diagrams and state machines in an information system. - 3. design architectures and identify a reusable design models using design patterns. - 4. model boundary classes, Implement, test and manage a software project.